GeoscienceAustralia/anuga_core/README.rst

 Latest source code
 ------------------

-The latest development version of AnuGA's sources are is available at:
+The latest development version of ANUGA's sources are is available at:

     https://github.com/GeoscienceAustralia/anuga_core